chrisjbillington/image_reconstruction/README.md

 with respect to the number of images, but parallelises nicely.

-The principal component analysis functionality is only implemented in the CPU reconstructor, but there is no barrier to it being implemented using CUDA as
+The principal component analysis functionality is only implemented in the CPU reconstructor, but there is no barrier to it being implemented using CUDA as well.